bathom14/GravebloomReference/content/003 Classes/Bloodhunter/Bloodhunter.md

 ### Level 5: Sanguine Reperfusion

 Whenever you perform a Vital Sacrifice, you may recover one of your expended Maneuver Dice.
+You also gain temporary hit points equal to the amount of hit points your maximum hit points were reduced by.

 ### Level 6: Brand of Castigation

-At 6th level, when you damage a creature with a weapon for which you have an active crimson rite, you can channel hemocraft magic to sear an arcane brand into that creature (no action required).
-You always know the direction to the branded creature as long as it’s on the same plane as you.
-Further, each time the branded creature deals damage to you or a creature you can see within 5 feet of you, the branded creature takes psychic damage equal to your Hemocraft modifier (minimum of 1).

-Your brand lasts until you dismiss it or until you use this feature to apply a brand to another creature.
-Your brand can be dispelled with [Dispel Magic](http://dnd5e.wikidot.com/spell:dispel-magic), and is treated as a spell with a level equal to half your blood hunter level (maximum 9th level).
+Your affinity with blood magic has grown.
+Beginning at 6th level, you can use Crimson Maledict once between each short or long rest without making a Vital Sacrifice.

+Moreover, when you damage a creature with a Crimson Maledict weapon attack, you can sear it with blood magic to place a Brand of Castigation upon it.
+While this Brand of Castigation lasts, you gain the following benefits against that creature:

+- You know its exact direction while on the same plane.
+- Whenever it damages you, or a friendly creature that you can see within 15 feet of you, it takes Crimson Maledict damage equal to one roll of your Rite Die.

+This Brand lasts until the creature is slain, or you Brand another creature.
+It can also be dispelled by _[[remove curse]]_.

-Once you use this feature, you can’t use it again until you finish a short or long rest.
+Once you use this feature you must complete a short or long rest before you can use it again.

+You also gain the following Vital Sacrifice ability:

+**Replenish Brand of Castigation.** When you have exhausted your use of a Brand of Castigation, you may make a Vital Sacrifice as part of its invocation to utilize it an additional time.

-### Grim Psychometry
+### Level 6: Grim Psychometry

-When you reach 9th level, you gain a supernatural talent for discerning the secrets surrounding mysterious relics or places touched by evil.
-Whenever you make an Intelligence (History) check to recall information about the sinister or tragic history of an object you are touching or your current location, you have advantage on the check.
-At the DM’s discretion, a suitably high roll might cause your character to experience brief visions of the past connected to the object or location.
+Your familiarity with dark magic allows you to decipher the influence of similar effects.
+Also at 5th level, you can use alchemist's supplies to cast _[[identify]]_ as a ritual.
+When you do so, you also learn if the object is cursed.

+At 9th level, you also gain the following Vital Sacrifice option:

+**Tainted Lore.** You may make a Vital Sacrifice to cast _[[legend lore]]_ without expending a spell slot.
+When you do so, you use your alchemist's supplies as the material components, and your target is an object or creature you touch, or your current location.
+When you use Tainted Lore, the target can have an evil, violent, or cursed history instead of legendary importance.

-### Dark Augmentation
+### Level 10: Dark Augmentation

-Starting at 10th level, the magic of hemocraft suffuses your body to permanently reinforce your resilience.
-Your speed increases by 5 feet, and you have a bonus to Strength, Dexterity, and Constitution saving throws equal to your Hemocraft modifier (minimum of +1).
+The dark magic of the Hunter's Bane enhances your physical abilities.
+Starting at 10th level, whenever you make an ability check or saving throw that uses your Strength, Dexterity, or Constitution, you add one roll of your Hemocraft Die to the result.

+### Level 11: Improved Crimson Maledict

+Your skill with the Crimson Maledict has improved, and your Crimson Maledict Vital Sacrifice changes to the following:

+**Improved Crimson Maledict.** As a bonus action on your turn, you may make a Vital Sacrifice to infuse a weapon you're holding with a Crimson Maledict.
+Choose acid, cold, fire, lightning, necrotic, psychic, poison, or thunder.
+For 1 hour, your attacks with that weapon deal bonus damage of the chosen type equal to a roll of your Hemocraft Die.

+### Level 11: Vital Control

+Also at 11th level, you gain a greater measure of control over your blood magic.
+Whenever you make a Vital Sacrifice, you can roll your Hemocraft Die twice and choose which result to use.

+Also, once between each long rest, you can empower one Blood Rite you know without making a Vital Sacrifice.

 ### Brand of Tethering

-Starting at 13th level, the psychic damage from your Brand of Castigation increases to twice your Hemocraft modifier (minimum of 2).
-Additionally, a branded creature can’t take the Dash action, and if it attempts to teleport or to leave its current plane by any means, it takes 4d6 psychic damage and must make a Wisdom saving throw.
-On a failure, the attempt to teleport or leave the plane fails.
+Your Brand of Castigation is infused with potent abjuration magic.
+Starting at 14th level, in order for a creature marked by your Brand of Castigation to teleport or to leave your current plane, it must succeed on a Charisma saving throw against your Hemocraft save DC.
+On a failure, that feature fails and it takes Crimson Maledict damage equal to four rolls of your Hemocraft Die.

+Also, the damage of Crimson Maledict increases to two rolls of your Hemocraft Die if the Branded target damages you or an ally.

 ### Hardened Soul

-When you reach 14th level, you have advantage on saving throws against being charmed and frightened.
+Your experiences have hardened your mind against all but the most esoteric attacks.
+Beginning at 15th level, whenever you make an Intelligence, Wisdom, or Charisma saving throw you gain a bonus to your roll equal to one roll of Hemocraft Die.

 ### Sanguine Mastery

-Upon reaching 20th level, your mastery of blood magic reaches its height, mitigating your sacrifice and empowering your expertise.
-Once per turn, whenever a blood hunter feature requires you to roll a hemocraft die, you can reroll the die and use either roll.

-Additionally, whenever you score a critical hit with a weapon for which you have an active crimson rite, you regain one expended use of your Blood Maledict feature.
+You have gained unparalleled mastery over the dark power of your blood magic, improving its potency while minimizing the sacrifices required.
+At 20th level, whenever you roll a Hemocraft Die for another Blood Rite or a Blood Hunter ability, you roll your Hemocraft Die twice and choose which result to use.

+Finally, whenever you make a Vital Sacrifice, you subtract your Intelligence modifier from your Vital Sacrifice roll before you reduce your maximum hit points.
+This cannot reduce your Vital Sacrifice below 1.